Thr 160 Intro to Acting

 - Identifies the three pillars of sustainability (economic, ecological and social) and can describe at least one in detail.

-- Identifies and describes data, measurements, or indicators related to sustainability use in theatre as a discipline.
+- Identifies and describes data related to sustainability use in theatre as a discipline.

 Application of both areas: